-The Housing Department intends to allocate 42 Section 8 Project-Based Voucher (PBV) units to serve as replacement public housing as part of its Edison-Eastlake Choice Neighborhoods Implementation Grant first phase housing project, Soluna I, located at Roosevelt and 18th Streets.
+The Housing Department allocated 42 Section 8 Project-Based Voucher (PBV) units to serve as replacement public housing as part of its Edison-Eastlake Choice Neighborhoods Implementation Grant first phase housing project, Soluna I, located at Roosevelt and 18th streets.
 The Housing Department allocated an additional 33 Section 8 PBV units to serve as replacement public housing for the Soluna II project on the same site as Soluna I (Phases 1A and 1B).
 Soluna I is a new construction, 111-unit multifamily rental community with 1-5 bedroom units that are a mix of LIHTC, Section 8 PBV and market rents.
 Soluna II is a new construction, 66-unit multifamily rental community with 1-2 bedroom units that are a mix of LIHTC, Section 8 PBV and market rents.
 Construction began in the first quarter of 2020 and was completed in April 2022.
-Applications for replacement TPVs have been submitted and approved in conjunction with Soluna I and II, and all or a portion of the TPV units received will be project-based.
-A 9% LIHTC application was submitted and awarded for Harmony at the Park One (Phase 2A) in calendar year 2020 to the Arizona Department of Housing.
-Construction was completed in February 2023.
-Harmony at the Park One is a new construction, 120-unit multifamily residential rental community with 1-5 bedroom units that are a mix of LIHTC, Section 8 PBV and market rate units.
-A 4% LIHTC application was submitted for Harmony at the Park Two (Phase 2B) in calendar year 2022, awarded LIHTCs, and construction started in May 2022.
-Harmony at the Park Two is a 115-unit multifamily residential rental community with 1-4 bedroom units that are a mix of LIHTC, Section 8 PBV, and Market rate units.
-Applications for replacement TPVs have been submitted and approved in conjunction with Harmony at the Park One and will be submitted in calendar year 2023 for Harmony at the Park Two, and all or a portion of the TPV units received will be project-based.
-Section 8 PBV units will be allocated to Harmony at the Park One and Harmony at the Park Two as replacement units.
-The Housing Department submitted a 9% LIHTC application for Harmony at the Park Three in April 2022.
-Harmony at the Park Three is a 90unit multifamily residential rental community with 1-3 bedroom units that are a mix of LIHTC, Section 8 PBV and market rate units.
-The project is expected to begin construction in 2023.
-The Housing Department plans to submit a 4% LIHTC application for Horizon at the Villa (Phase 3BA) in calendar year 2023, and a 9% LIHTC application for a portion of the Sidney P. Osborn site (Phase 4A) in calendar year 2023.
-Horizon on Villa will be a 106-unit multifamily residential rental community with 1 -5 bedroom units that are a mix of LIHTC, Section 8 PBV, and market rate units.
-Sidney P. Osborn Phase 4A will be a

-115-unit multifamily residential rental community with 1-3 bedrooms that are a mix of LIHTC, Section 8 PBV, and market rate units.
-Construction is expected to begin in late 2023 or early 2024.
+Applications for replacement TPVs have been submitted and approved in conjunction with Soluna I and II, and all of the TPV units received are project-based.
+A 9% LIHTC application was submitted and awarded by the Arizona Department of Housing for Harmony at the Park One (Phase 2A) in calendar year 2020.
+Construction was completed in February 2023 on Harmony at the Park One, a new 120-unit multifamily residential rental community with 1-5 bedroom units that are a mix of LIHTC, Section 8 PBV and market rate units.
+A 4% LIHTC application was submitted and awarded for Harmony at the Park Two (Phase 2B) in calendar year 2022, and construction started in May 2022.
+Completed in December 2023, Harmony at the Park Two, is a 115-unit multifamily residential rental community with 1-4 bedroom units that are a mix of LIHTC, Section 8 PBV, and Market rate units.
+Applications for replacement TPVs have been submitted and approved in conjunction with Harmony at the Park One and were submitted and approved for Harmony at the Park Two in calendar year 2023.
+All of the TPV units received will be project-based.
+Section 8 PBV have been allocated to Harmony at the Park One and Harmony at the Park Two as replacement units.
+The Housing Department submitted and was awarded a 9% LIHTC allocation for Harmony at the Park Three in April 2022.
+Harmony at the Park Three is a 90-unit multifamily residential rental community with 1-3 bedroom units that are a mix of LIHTC, Section 8 PBV and market rate.
+The project began construction in 2023.
+The Housing Department plans to submit a 4% LIHTC application for Horizon at the Villa (Phase 3BA) in calendar year 2024.
+Horizon on Villa will be a 109-unit multifamily residential rental community containing 1 -5 bedrooms that will be a mix of LIHTC, Section 8 PBV, and market rate units.
+The Housing Department submitted and was awarded a 9% LIHTC allocation for a portion of the Sidney P. Osborn site (Phase 4A) in calendar year 2023.
+Sidney P. Osborn Phase 4A will be a 115-unit multifamily residential rental community with 1-3 bedrooms that are a mix of LIHTC, Section 8 PBV, and market rate units.
+Construction is expected to begin in 2024.
+LIHTC applications are expected to be submitted in 2024 for the remaining Sidney P. Osborn phases.
 TPV applications will be submitted for all phases.